Baekje Cultural Land: History and attractions

 The Baekje Cultural Land project commenced in 1994 and the groundbreaking ceremony was done in 1998.
 The Baekje Historical Museum opened first in 2006, and the theme park opened to visitors in 2010.

-During construction, historically important buildings were rebuilt as replicas of the original, including Neunggasa (능사), one of the most important Buddhist temples of the period, and Sabi Palace.
+During construction, historically important buildings were rebuilt as replicas of the original, including Neungsa (능사), one of the most important Buddhist temples of the period, and Sabi Palace.
 The theme park features a "living village", consisting of noblemen's, middle class and lower class model houses, with a replica of general Gyebaek's home.
 A replica of how the first Baekje capital, Wiryeseong might have looked like was also included in the theme park.
 Besides featuring palaces, houses, and other functional buildings, the park showcases noblemen's tombs of the Sabi period, which were moved from their original locations in Buyeo County to the park.

 The park holds a permanent performance, "The Birth of Chiljido" twice every day.